infinum/Japx/README.md

 ## License

-JSONAPIParser is available under the MIT license.
+Jade is available under the MIT license.
 See the LICENSE file for more info.

 [1]:    http://jsonapi.org/
 [2]:    https://developer.apple.com/documentation/swift/codable